CsengeDBalint/Restaurant-Review-App-Stage1/README.md

 1. Fork or download the project's repository.

+2. Navigate your terminal into the new directory and start a local server.
+   For this project Python was recommended.
-2. Navigate your terminal into the new directory and start a local server. e.g.:  Python with the command (Python2) `python -m SimpleHTTPServer 8000` - if port 8000 is already in use than choose another one.
-(Python 3.x) `python3 -m http.server 8000`
+   You can start Python with the command (Python2) `python -m SimpleHTTPServer 8000` - if port 8000 is already in use than choose          another port.(Python 3.x) `python3 -m http.server 8000`
-  You can download the current version on the [Python's website](https://www.python.org/downloads/).
+   You can download the current version of the program on [Python's website](https://www.python.org/downloads/).

 3. If your local server is running, go to the site http://localhost.8000 in your favorite browser.

+4. Have fun finding your favorite restaurant:wine_glass::fork_and_knife: